miha-stopar/crypto-notes/proofs1.md

 Before giving a perfectly zero-knowledge proof for QR and a statistically zero-knowledge proof for QNR, some definitions and facts:

-Fact1: Let x be a natural number and y from Z_x\*.
+Fact 1: Let x be a natural number and y from Z_x\*.
 Then, y is a quadratic residue mod x iff it is a quadratic residue mod all of the prime factors of x.

 Definition:
 ```